johnbilliris/Azure-Integration-Services-Workshop/eventgrid.md

 ### Step 7

 Publish a Test Event – To test the flow, we will manually publish an event to our new topic.
 One way is via Azure CLI in the Cloud Shell.
-For example, open the Cloud Shell and run the following commands (assuming Bash and Azure CLI):
+For example, open the Azure Cloud Shell and run the following commands (assuming Bash and Azure CLI):

 ```bash
 # (just to verify the subscription exists, optional)